r2c0der/rkm_world_data/README.md

 The visitor selects a country from a dropdown menu to learn some interesting but high level facts of a select number of countries.
 Selecting a country will make calls to parse through .ini (create navigation and set configurations), .json (format of web service and API calls)  and .xml (custom - parsed for sitemap) and other external resources to render several panels of information.

 <h3>RESTful Services</h3>
-getCountryData - custom
+getCountryData - custom <br />
-currencylayer - pubic API - exchange rate & currency converter | https://currencylayer.com/
+currencylayer - pubic API - exchange rate & currency converter | https://currencylayer.com/<br />
-NOAA - public API - weather and climate data http://www.ncdc.noaa.gov/cdo-web/webservices/v2
+NOAA - public API - weather and climate data http://www.ncdc.noaa.gov/cdo-web/webservices/v2<br />

 <h3>Technologies</h3>
-Twitter Bootstrap Framework
+Twitter Bootstrap Framework<br />
-JQuery & JQuery UI
+JQuery & JQuery UI<br />
-JSON parsing
+LESS <br />
-AngularJS
+AngularJS <br />

 //TODO
 Create charts using D3js